terra-farm/terraform-provider-virtualbox/website/docs/index.html.markdown

 # Virtualbox Provider

-The Virtualbox provider for Terraform allows to manage local virtualbox machines using Terraform.
+The Virtualbox provider for Terraform allows managing local VirtualBox machines using Terraform.
 The main purpose of this provider is to make you familiar with Terraform and provisioning machines, without leaving your machine, therefore saving you costs.
-However remember that your local environment might differ from a cloud provider.
+However, remember that your local environment might differ from a cloud provider.

 ## Example Usage